pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 ---

-This article  walks you through deploying a Pachyderm cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).
+This article  walks you through deploying a MLDM cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).

 ## Before You Start